Skip to main content

 Can Machines Do Mathematics?

 When ChatGPT launched in 2022, it showed the world that computers can write poetry, generate images, and hold conversations, but in mathematics it still struggled with simple logic puzzles and long division.
-Four years later, the picture looks very different, with AI systems winning gold medals at the International Mathematical Olympiad and mathematicians publishing papers that credit AI assistants with suggesting key ideas.
+Three years later, the picture looks very different, with AIs winning medals at the International Mathematical Olympiad and mathematicians publishing papers that credit AI assistants with suggesting key ideas.
 What happened, and how impressed should we be?
+Johan Commelin explores the rapid evolution of AI in mathematics, combining concrete examples with historical context.
+We trace the path from early experiments to recent breakthroughs, highlighting both the strengths and limitations of these systems.
+Finally, we consider what the future might hold in five or fifty years, and discuss how the mathematical community can help shape these technologies while preserving its core intellectual values.

 35th Johann Bernoulli Lecture